Trevin-Small/Community-Crag/README.md

 <br>
 ## About the website:
 #### Open source, free to use, and no ads.
 Fork it, use it at your gym or for something besides climbing!
-- This website is built with Vanilla javascript, and uses Firebase/Firestore for site hosting, user authentication, and database storage.
-- Further, it also uses the Google cloud storage API to store and fetch images that users upload.
+- Built with HTML, CSS, Vanilla javascript, Firebase/Firestore, Google cloud storage API.

-The javacsript is minified and bundled with webpack (Though only in dev mode.
-If you want better efficieny, build the project in production mode).
+The javacsript is bundled with webpack (Though currently is built in dev mode.
+If you want better site performance, build the project in production mode).

 Targeted at the Purdue University Climbing wall to improve the climbing experience for all students.